Tantalus: The golden dog

 In a different tradition, Tantalus was implicated in the theft of the gold dog which Rhea had once put to watch over the goat nourishing the infant Zeus when she hid him in a cave on Crete.
 The story is recorded by Antoninus Liberalis as well as in scholia on Pindar's Olympian 1 and on the Odyssey.

 Antoninus Liberalis reports that Pandareus stole a golden dog who guarded the cave in Crete in which Rhea had hidden him from Cronus.
 Rhea had initially set the dog to guard the goat which was providing Zeus with milk.
 Later, after making the goat 'an immortal' Zeus ordered the dog to continue guarding the Cretan cave.
 Having stolen the dog, Pandareus then gave it to Tantalus for safekeeping.
 When he later returned and asked for the dog, Tantalus swore an oath that he had never received it.
 Zeus punished Pandareus for the theft by turning him to stone and Tantalus for swearing a false oath by striking him with a thunderbolt and placing Mount Sipylus on top of him.

-Variants of this appear in late sources: scholia on the Odyssey state that Zeus told Hermes to go to Tantalus and retrieve the dog, and it was Hermes to whom Tantalus lied (but Hermes found and retrieved it anyway), and another variant is reported therein in which Tantalus himself steals the dog.
+Variants of this appear in late sources: scholia on the Odyssey state that Zeus told Hermes to go to Tantalus and get back the dog, and it was Hermes to whom Tantalus lied (but Hermes found and retrieved it anyway), and another variant is reported therein in which Tantalus himself steals the dog.
 In one version, it was a mechanical dog crafted by Hephaestus to guard a temple of Zeus.
 There were multiple plays, now lost, written about Tantalus in antiquity, and it is generally assumed that they relate to this incident rather than anything involving a feast.

 In classical drama

 Tantalus appeared in Aeschylus' lost play Niobe, which was set after the catastrophic revenge of Artemis and Apollo that left all of Niobe's numerous children lying dead on the ground.
 The inconsolable Niobe was sitting veiled and speechless at her children's tomb as Tantalus arrived at Thebes, at first not knowing that had transpired; surviving fragments show Tantalus boasting of his lands in unknowing bliss, then trying in vain to comfort his daughter, and in the end escorting her back home to Lydia (as her husband Amphion had probably perished as well).

 Tantalus also briefly appears in Thyestes, a tragedy by Roman author Seneca.
-The ghost of the tormented Tantalus is brought from the Underworld by one of the Furies, and commanded to sow wickedness and enmity between his grandsons Atreus and Thyestes, exiled by their father Pelops over the murder of their half-brother Chrysippus and further quarrelling over the rulership of their new kingdom.
+The ghost of the tormented Tantalus is brought from the Underworld by one of the Furies, and commanded to sow wickedness and enmity between his grandsons Atreus and Thyestes, exiled by their father Pelops due to the murder of their half-brother Chrysippus and further quarrelling over the rulership of their new kingdom.
 The play's chorus, old men from Mycenae and Argos, declare that they will prevent the imminent crimes, and speak of Tantalus' old offences.